 The analogy (or practice for that matter) of being able to teach something to a small child is often invoked here.
 In our chess example, the method forces you to question every aspect of the game, unpack every word of jargon and break everything down to first principles.
-For instance, at the lowest level of instruction, a child would be able to (1) identify and point to the piece knowns as the queen (2) move it according to the rules (3) understand how and why positioning the queen on the board threatens the opponent’s piece known as king.
+For instance, at the lowest level of instruction, a child would be able to (1) identify and point to the piece known as the queen (2) move it according to the rules (3) understand how and why positioning the queen on the board threatens the opponent’s piece known as king.

 The Feynman Technique 2.0

 Teaching is highly interactive and involves the ability to instruct students to acquire knowledge and skills they can use in the real world.
 Simplicity, we might say, is a prerequisite for teaching but only the first step.
-If you’re any good at what you do, a small child will quickly advance.
+If you’re any good at what you do, the small child will quickly advance.
 Here are a few principles to account for that:

 - Think of a mechanism to evaluate whether your students actually learned it successfully.
 E.g, you could design a multiple choice quiz to test for knowledge about chess rules.
-Perhaps parts one and two of my essays on how to do well in exams are a bit of inspiration.
+Perhaps my article on test-taking strategies is a bit of inspiration.